Innovative and sustainable packaging for food processing industries in Egypt

 This underscores why Egypt is currently working on a strategy to reduce single-use plastics.
 The government's 2030 strategy is aimed at developing the industrial ecosystem into a greener and more sustainable system.
 While consumer awareness is growing, increasing regulations make it easier for new sustainable products to enter the market.
 These circumstances outline the need for the lab of tomorrow 18 that aims to address the challenge of sustainable food packaging by bringing together companies from the EU and Egypt to jointly develop business solutions.

-How might we provide / design sustainable packaging material at affordable costs that comply with the requirements of global export markets to enable Egyptian food processing & fresh foods companies to increase the export potential in different markets?
+How might we provide sustainable packaging solutions at affordable costs that comply with the requirements of global export markets, enabling Egyptian food processing & fresh foods companies to increase exports to different markets?

-How might we enable Egyptian food processing firms and the retail sector to get access to more cost-effective and locally produced sustainable packaging material in a context where currently available local sustainable packaging options are unaffordable?
+How might we enable Egyptian food processing firms and the hospitality sector to acquire sustainable packaging material and alternatives to single-use plastic products (cups, plates, cutlery, plastic bags, etc.) that can be cost-effective and locally produced, in a context where local sustainable packaging options are currently unaffordable and/or insufficiently available?